 The 30-day rule

-Under an amendment to standing order 164 agreed to in November 2005, a senator may ask a minister for an explanation of that minister’s failure to comply with an order for production of documents within 30 days after the date specified for compliance.
+Under standing order 164, a senator may ask a minister for an explanation of that minister’s failure to comply with an order for production of documents within 30 days after the date specified for compliance.

 The senator may then move – without notice – a motion to take note of the explanation or, if no explanation is provided, a motion in relation to the minister’s failure to provide either an answer or an explanation.